 The Court Services Administration cost center outcome performance measures quantify the extent and value of volunteer programs supporting court services.
 The JDRDC has two programs monitoring volunteers.
 The Volunteer and Intern Program provides volunteers and interns for all areas of the JDRDC upon request.
 In addition, the Volunteer Interpreter Program provides much needed interpretation and translation services to JDRDC.
-In FY 2019, these two programs had 294 volunteers who provided 17,095 hours of services to JDRDC programs at a value of \$457,291.
+In FY 2020, these two programs had 220 volunteers who provided 16,390 hours of services to JDRDC programs at a value of \$466,459.

 Probation Services encompasses two major types of activities: (1) intake, the processing of juvenile and adult complaints brought into the JDRDC system and (2) supervision services, the assessment, counseling, and supervision of youth and adults who have been placed on probation.
-Intake offices processed 11,372 non-traffic complaints in FY 2019, a small percent decrease from FY 2018.
-In FY 2019, the agency diverted 17 percent of youth from formal court processing.
+Intake offices processed 9,097 non-traffic complaints in FY 2020, a small percent decrease from FY 2019.
+In FY 2020, the agency diverted 17 percent of youth from formal court processing.
 These cases are either provided services at the intake level or are referred to other, more appropriate service providers.
-Ninety-four percent of the clients responding to the intake customer satisfaction survey indicated they were satisfied with the intake services they had received.
+Ninety-seven percent of the clients responding to the intake customer satisfaction survey indicated they were satisfied with the intake services they had received.

-In FY 2019, the average monthly juvenile probation officer caseload was 16; the average monthly adult probation officer caseload was 62.
-Juvenile probation caseloads decreased slightly and adult probation caseloads increased slightly from FY 2018 caseload sizes.
-Seventy-six percent of court-ordered investigations for juveniles were submitted at least 72 hours prior to the court date.
-Ninety-one percent of parents responding to the customer satisfaction survey indicated that they were satisfied with the probation services their child received.
-In FY 2019, juveniles on probation with no new criminal reconvictions within 12 months of case was 75 percent, and adults on probation with no new criminal charges was 92 percent.
+In FY 2020, the average monthly juvenile probation officer caseload was 14; the average monthly adult probation officer caseload was 54.
+Both juvenile and adult probation caseloads decreased from FY 2019 caseload sizes.
+Ninety-eight percent of court-ordered investigations for juveniles were submitted at least 72 hours prior to the court date in FY 2020.
+One hundred percent of parents responding to the customer satisfaction survey indicated that they were satisfied with the probation services their child received.
+In FY 2020, juveniles on probation with no new criminal reconvictions within 12 months of case was 69 percent.

-Residential Services includes four major service areas: Supervised Release Services (SRS) which includes outreach detention, electronic monitoring, and intensive supervision; the Shelter Care (SC) (formerly referred to as Less Secure Shelter (LSS)) provides shelter care for court-involved youth; Secure Detention Services (SDS) which includes the Juvenile Detention Center; and Community-Based Residential Services (CBRS) which includes both the Foundations Program for girls (formerly known as the Girls' Probation House), Stepping Stones (formerly known as Boys' Probation House).
+Residential Services includes four major service areas: Supervised Release Services (SRS) which includes outreach detention, electronic monitoring, and intensive supervision; the Shelter Care (SC) provides shelter care and crisis intervention for court-involved youth; Secure Detention Services (SDS) which includes the Juvenile Detention Center; and Community-Based Residential Services (CBRS) which includes both the Foundations Program and Stepping Stones.

-In FY 2019:
+In FY 2020:

-SRS operated at 120 percent of its capacity at a cost of \$158 per day.
-Ninety-nine percent of youth had face-to-face contact with SRS staff within 24 hours of assignment to the service.
-Eighty-eight percent of the youth in the program remained free of new criminal or Child In Need of Supervision or Services (CHINS) petitions while under SRS supervision.
+SRS operated at 121 percent of its capacity at a cost of \$120 per day.
+Ninety-eight percent of youth had face-to-face contact with SRS staff within 24 hours of assignment to the service.
+Eighty-seven percent of the youth in the program remained free of new criminal or Child In Need of Supervision or Services (CHINS) petitions while under SRS supervision.